-- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, options evenings etc.)
+- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, newsletters, social media and options evenings etc.)